 This needs to be said.
 Honest, hard-working students from other countries, including China, perform just as well as their domestic counterparts once admitted.
 While their communication skills may not be as strong, they generally perform strongly in math-intensive programs like Business, Engineering, and Mathematics.
 In fact, some of them are strong enough candidates to be admitted into the most selective of programs, including Harvard Business School, which admitted 19 students from China in its class of 2016.

 International Students Bring A Unique Perspective To the Classroom

-Great admissions teams work hard to build a strong and diverse cohorts each year, and a major component of that is admitting students from other countries.
-They bring a unique perspective to the classroom, and give domestic students a taste of what to expect in the working world, where they will undoubtedly work with people all over the world.
+Great admissions teams work hard to build a strong and diverse cohort each year, and a major component of that is admitting students from other countries.
+They bring a unique perspective to the classroom and give domestic students a taste of what to expect in the working world, where they will undoubtedly work with people all over the world.